Wildlife Friendly Gardens

 AZ Audubon

-Eliminate the use of pesticides.
+Eliminate the use of pesticides

 Hummingbirds not only sip nectar for energy and hydration, they also rely on small bugs like gnats for protein and proper development.
 Without the gnats and small insects, hummingbirds will not be able to survive.
 They eat a fourth of their body weight daily, so insecticides not only have a negative effect because the birds eat the poisoned bugs, but the birds can also run out of food.

-Keep feeders clean.
+Keep feeders clean

-Backyard feeders can cause more harm than good.
-If you are going to have a feeder at your home, please make sure you can keep up with the demand of caring for it.
 Just like you would not like to drink out of somebody's dirty glass, neither do hummingbirds.
 Dirty feeders spread disease, and the mold that quickly grows causes fatal upper respiratory infections, making it necessary to clean feeders daily in our extreme temperatures.

-How to clean.
+How to clean feeders

 Please do not use soap.
 A small amount of soap residue can make the birds ill.
 Please clean feeders with hot water and a small scrub brush regularly.
 Most feeders can also be sterilized in boiling water to get the mold that hides underneath or in hard-to-reach areas that can't be seen.
 You can also use a 10/1 bleach solution or vinegar, but please remember to rinse thoroughly so no residue is left behind.

-Please stop using red dye.
+Please stop using red dye

 Unfortunately, red dye is not good for hummingbirds.
 The food coloring is too much for their systems to process, and it is not necessary to attract them.
 Sugar substitutes such as honey and organic, unbleached sugars will also harm hummingbirds.
 Bleached white sugar at a 4:1 ratio is best.